drycc-archive/drycc-docker-kubectl/README.md

 This project has been forked from [bitnami-docker-kubectl](https://github.com/bitnami/bitnami-docker-kubectl),  We mainly modified the dockerfile in order to build the images of amd64 and arm64 architectures.

-Trademarks: This software listing is packaged by Bitnami.
+Trademarks: This software listing is packaged by Drycc.
 The respective trademarks mentioned in the offering are owned by the respective companies, and use of them does not imply any affiliation or [Container Image Registry](https://quay.io/repository/drycc-addons/kubectl)

 endorsement.